Love is in the Air! Fall in Love with These Irresistible Romance Book Tropes!

 Wedding planner: A romance that takes place in the context of a wedding planning company or setting.

 Have a favorite trope or one you think we should add to the list?
-Leave it below in the comments!
+Let us know!

 In this article: romance tropes, romance trope list, romance book tropes, romance novel tropes, love tropes, types of romance tropes, different romance tropes